Pierre-Louis789/fafo/README.md

   A new puzzle is generated each day, giving players a fresh challenge and encouraging regular play.
 This mode resets automatically based on the system date, ensuring everyone faces the same daily word.

 - **Random Mode**
   For unlimited practice and replayability, players can launch random puzzles at any time.
-This mode uses the word bank to select a word at random, making each round unique and unpredictable.
+This mode uses the word bank to select a word at random in dictionary.txt, making each round unique and unpredictable.

 - **Clue Purchase System**
   Points earned during gameplay can be spent to reveal helpful hints.
 Options include uncovering a random unrevealed letter, the first letter, or the last letter of the target word.
 Each clue has a cost defined in the button’s `data-cost` attribute, and the system deducts points before displaying the hint.
 This mechanic adds a layer of strategy, forcing players to balance risk and reward.